NiklasPhabian/dissertation/mds/C3_Spires.md

 The (+SPIReS) algorithm follows a similar approach.
 However, rather than solving for the non-snow endmembers, (+SPIReS) exploits the fact that for any given location (in the following referred to as a grid cell), the (mixed) non-snow endmember spectrum $R_0$ can be measured during the summer[^summer]. (+SPIReS) uses a snow-free endmember reflectance library containing a single snow-free spectrum for each grid cell.
 This single snow-free reflectance spectrum is selected from all measured spectra for a given grid cell subject to a set of criteria: The snow-free spectrum must not be quality flagged, be cloud and cloud shadow-free, and have an (+NDSI) of less than zero.
 From the spectra that pass those criteria, the spectrum with the highest (+NDVI) is selected as the snow-free reference spectrum[^exception].
 Additional advancements of (+SPIReS) include a correction for canopy cover, persistence filters to eliminate false-positive caused by cloud presence, temporal smoothing, and cell clustering in which similar cells are grouped prior to computing to improve performance.

+![The measured spectrum $R$ which was observed under fractionally snow-covered conditions.
+The snow-free reference spectrum $R0$ was observed under snow-free conditions. (+SPIReS) solved for the solution and thereby was able to estimate the (+fSCA), the fractional shade, the snow grain size and the (+LAP) concentration.
+Figure 2 from [@Bair2021], which was licensed under Creative Commons Attribution 4.0 License.](images/C3/spires.pdf)

 [^summer]: This, of course, excludes regions of permanent snow cover, such as the arctic regions or glaciers

 [^exception]:  If no spectrum with an (+NDSI) of less than zero exists for a given cell, the spectrum with the lowest band-3 reflectance is selected.

+\clearpage

 # SPIReS uncertainty and possible causes
 > "location, location, location."